VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

     *  we’ll create the container registry.
 In the Azure Portal, type “container” in the search bar, and choose “Container registries”.
 Then click “Create”.
     * When it’s done, click “Go to resource”.
 Then go to “Access keys” and set “Admin user” to “Enabled”.
 This is required for deploying to App Service.
  * step 2 descrp-
+    * we need to build the container image, so we need to have Docker installed and running on your desktop.
+    * Once you have Docker running, you can build the container image in a variety of different ways, but we’re going to do it from Visual Studio Code,You’ll also need to install the Azure Tools extension.
+To install it, click on Extensions, search for “azure”, and install Azure Tools.
+ * we need to create a Dockerfile, which is a file that tells Docker how to build a specific container. we’d need to type some instructions that tell Docker what base image to use and how to install our application and all of its dependencies.
+ * Build the container image.
+ * Now we’re going to push the image to the container registry.
+Click the Docker logo.
+The image name shows up here.
+If you click on it, the “latest” tag appears, which means this is the version of the image that we just built.
+Now, right-click on the image and select “Push”.
+It brings up the image name and tag again up here, so hit “Enter”.
+ *  To check that it worked, click the Refresh button next to “Registries”, and the image name should show up under your registry.
+If you click on it, the tagged version of the image is there.
+ * container image is in our registry, we can finally deploy it to Azure App Service.
+Right-click the tagged image, and select “Deploy image to Azure App Service”.
+ * Finally, select an App Service Plan.
+If you haven’t created one already, then you can create one from here.
+The pricing tier for your service plan has to be at least Basic because you can’t deploy a container to a Free plan.